-The most available techniques used for laboratory confirmation of identifying Legionella isolates are the serological methods which are based on hyperimmune rabbit antisera containing antibodies directed against the somatic lipopolysaccharide or "O" antigen.4 However, many Legionella species and serogroups have antigens in common5, crossreactions are seen when polyclonal antibodies are used for serological identification5.
-The Legionella pneumophila serogroup 1 DFA kit utilizes FITC labelled monoclonal antibodies which offer highly sensitive and specific identification of Legionella pneumophila seroaroup 1.
+The most available techniques used for laboratory confirmation of identifying Legionella isolates are the serological methods which are based on hyperimmune rabbit antisera containing antibodies directed against the somatic lipopolysaccharide or "0" antigen.
+However, many Legionella species and serogroups have antigens in common, cross-reactions are seen when polyclonal antibodies are used for serological identification.
+The Legionella pneumophila serogroups 1 to 14 DFA kit utilizes FITC labelled monoclonal antibodies which offer highly sensitive and specific identification of Legionella pneumophila serogroups 1 to 14.

-Legionella may be cultured from a variety of clinical specimens6 and the Direct Fluorescent Antibody (DFA) test used to identify Legionella in such cultures.
-Although the DFA test is sensitive and highly specific, diagnosis should be confirmed by biochemical characterization whenever possible^{6.,7,8}.
+Legionella may be cultured from a variety of clinical specimens and the Direct Fluorescent Antibody (DFA) test used to identify Legionella in such cultures.
+Although the DFA test is sensitive and highly specific, diagnosis should be confirmed by biochemical characterization whenever possible.